conradakunga/Blog/_posts/2024-12-12-configuring-docker-compose-rabbitmq-settings-for-a-docker-container.md

 The entries are as follows:

-- `image` specifies the lightest RabbitMQ image that has the core software and the management interface, based on [Alpine Linux](https://alpinelinux.org) On my machine (MacOS M4 OS On Sonoma 14), it is 191.9 Mb.
+- `image` specifies the lightest RabbitMQ image that has the core software and the management interface, based on [Alpine Linux](https://alpinelinux.org) On my machine (MacOS M4 OS On Sonoma 14), it is 191.9 MB.
+The full image with the management interface, based on Ubuntu, is 284.5 MB
 - `container_name` is the name of the container.
 If you don't specify one, docker will generate one for you
 - `restart` specifies that the container should always be restarted if it stops
 - `host` removes network isolation between the container and the Docker host, and uses the host's networking directly